 Copper price forecast: Is the metal a buy on China reopening expectations?

 Metals markets remain highly volatile in the face of macroeconomic pressures.
-The price of copper came under particular pressure this year due to fears of a global recession, weaker demand from Chinese manufacturing giants and China’s zero-Covid policy, a higher dollar, and a mass sell-off on the London Metal Exchange (LME).
+The price of copper came under particular pressure last year due to fears of a global recession, weaker demand from Chinese manufacturing giants and China’s zero-Covid policy, a higher US dollar, and a mass sell-off on the London Metal Exchange (LME).

 Is the current price a buying opportunity, or would a short position on copper be more profitable?